 The world of British comedy is a rabbit hole you can lose yourself in for life.
 Just following a list of long-gone essentials would keep you busy with viewing for some time.
 That doesn’t even mention the constant stream of new arrivals who, though watered down, keep us restocked year after year.
 There’s an even bigger wellspring of obscurity beyond the surface too, where the fourth wall is of no consequence.
 Editspotters, as they call themselves, have made it their solemn duty to explore this abundant vein of intrigue.

 Considered an important part in the fight against bullshit and political correctness, editspotting keeps a keen eye on the divine hand behind our much beloved national comedies. … [continue reading]

 Having already spotlighted what I consider to be their American counterparts in Tim Heidecker and Eric Wareheim, I thought it necessary that I give Vic Reeves and Bob Mortimer the fore this week.
 Vic and Bob, to be blunt about my bias, are my absolute favourite comedians of all time; making it tough to employ brevity when discussing their innovations, chemistry and pure ability to cause laughter.
-Most will remember the duo for their madcap and subtly satirical Shooting Stars – the first and best of a string of inspired game shows. … [continue reading]
+Most will remember the duo for their madcap and subtly satirical Shooting Stars – the first and best of a string of inspired game shows.
+Yet, as utterly new and genius as Shooting Stars, at least initially, was, it remains probably the least potent and confrontational of their amazingly obscure body of work.… [continue reading]